MicrosoftLearning/mslearn-ai-studio/Instructions/01-Explore-ai-studio.md

 ## Create a project

 An Azure AI *project* provides a collaborative workspace for AI development.
 Let's start by choosing a model that we want to work with and creating a project to use it in.

+> **Note**: AI Foundry projects can be based on an *Azure AI Foundry* resource, which provides access to AI models (including Azure OpenAI), Azure AI services, and other resources for developing AI agents and chat solutions.
+Alternatively, projects can be based on *AI hub* resources; which include connections to Azure resources for secure storage, compute, and specialized tools.
+Azure AI Foundry based projects are great for developers who want to manage resources for AI agent or chat app development.
+AI hub based projects are more suitable for enterprise development teams working on complex AI solutions.

 1. In the home page, in the **Explore models and capabilities** section, search for the `gpt-4o` model; which we'll use in our project.
 1. In the search results, select the **gpt-4o** model to see its details, and then at the top of the page for the model, select **Use this model**.